 Poor Password Quality

-Many people assume that these kind of spray attacks will trigger account lockouts, but attackers are smart enough to deploy this “spray” tactic across multiple accounts at the same time using basic username and password information.
+Many people assume that this kind of spray attack will trigger account lockouts, but attackers are smart enough to deploy this “spray” tactic across multiple accounts at the same time using the basic username and password information.
 This way, “you’re going to get success about 60% of the time” without committing to too many attempts on the same account.

-Organizations should make sure that, when password policies are introduced, legacy password, service accounts and other potential vulnerabilities are addressed at the time.
+Organizations should make sure that, when password policies are introduced, legacy passwords, service accounts, and other potential vulnerabilities are addressed at the time.
 Even better, going through and removing any stale user accounts or groups will drastically reduce the potential attack surface.